-Mononucleosis is caused by the Epstein-Barr virus (EBV).
-Found mainly in saliva and mucus, EBV is passed from person to person by intimate behavior, such as kissing.
+Mono is caused by the Epstein-Barr virus (EBV).
+It is passed from person to person through contact with someone else's saliva, such as through:

 Many people get EBV during their lifetime.
-Factors that increase the likelihood that EBV will turn into mono are:
+Things that raise the risk that EBV will turn into mono are:

-Signs of mononucleosis usually begin 4-7 weeks after you were exposed to the virus.
-The initial symptoms may be a sense of general weakness that lasts about 1 week.
-This is followed by symptoms that may include:
+Signs of mono start 4 to 7 weeks after a person was exposed to the virus.
+The first symptoms may be a sense of weakness that lasts about 1 week.
+Next, a person may have:

-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.

-There is no treatment to cure mononucleosis or to shorten the length of the illness.
-It usually lasts 4-6 weeks, although the fatigue may last longer.
+There is no way to cure mono or to shorten the length of the illness.
+It lasts 4 to 6 weeks, but the lack of energy may last longer.